MagForceSeven/Starfire/StarfireUtilities/README.md

 A collection of array casting utilities to get around issues with arrays of const pointers because Blueprint assumes they're always arrays of non-const pointers.
 This generates compilation issues in the generated code for blueprint callable functions.
 Generally used in conjuction with blueprint only functions or CustomThunks.

+_BlueprintContainerExtensions.h/cpp_

+A couple blueprint internal-use-only functions for TSet and TMap containers with custom functions that support the custom ForEach nodes written for each container type.

+This code is also pending as pull requests [here](https://github.com/EpicGames/UnrealEngine/pull/10355) and [here](https://github.com/EpicGames/UnrealEngine/pull/11622).

 _BlueprintDevUtilities.h/cpp_

 I found it amazing that there weren't any ways to check the build configuration from blueprint so I created a few functions for that.